-More companies are engaging in CSR reporting or Sustainability reporting and publishing formal reports on their corporate responsibility, CSR activities and sustainability.
-Many are seeking external verification of these reports.
+Many companies are engaging in sustainability reporting and publishing formal reports on their corporate responsibility and and sustainability.

-Preparing a CSR report or Sustainability report can be a daunting task.
+Preparing to report can be a daunting task.
 How can you report effectively for your organisation?
-What is important for you to report?
 How do you determine materiality?
-Who do you need to communicate with?
-What is the best way to connect with your audience?
 What should you measure?
+Read More

 Ethical awareness training helps employees become more aware of the need for the ethical behaviour, more able to question and reason whether something is right and more sensitive to the possible consequences of unethical behaviour.